mrzo0m/jmeetup-ssl/README.md

 ```

-Self sign cert chain can be generate by openssl utility like this:
+Self sign cert chain can be generate by `openssl` Conf files in conf dir.
+Example:
 ```
 openssl genrsa -out ca-privkey.pem 2048